The Best Credit Cards for College Students

 Best Credit Card for College Students With Rewards: Discover it Student Cash Back Credit Card

-Following that, students using the card continue to earn 5% cash back on categories most relevant to them, including gas and groceries but also Paypal and Amazon.com transactions, among many others.
+Following that, students using the card continue to earn 5% cash back on categories most relevant to them, including grocery shopping and gas but also Paypal and Amazon.com transactions, among many others.
 There’s also an automatic 1% cash back on all other purchases, and a $20 statement credit for GPAs of at least 3.0, for up to five years.

 And although the cash back program is generous, categories rotate every three months and staying on top of that may be more than the average college student bargained for.